ShikohWaweru/Meridian-Solar-IPP-Project-Finance-Model-Debt-Structuring/README.md

 ## Model architecture

-Six tabs, structured so the debt assumptions switch on without rebuilding the operating model.
+Five tabs, structured so the debt assumptions switch on without rebuilding the operating model.

 **Assumptions** — every input on one page, colour-coded and referenced absolutely.
 No number is hard-coded inside a formula anywhere in the workbook.